 Lentils have a heartiness about them and slight tinny-ness in flavor that I really enjoy.

-But lentils also work surprisingly well as a meat substitute in recipes.
+Lentils work surprisingly well as a meat substitute

 The texture is vaguely similar to ground beef.
 And that metallic edge in flavor works in a similar way.